 According to the federal government’s Substance Abuse and Mental Health Services Administration (SAMHSA), the approach of medication-assisted treatment has been shown to: improve patient survival, increase retention rate in treatment, decrease substance use, increase the patients’ ability to gain and maintain employment, and improve birth outcomes for women who have substance use disorders and are pregnant.
 It has also been shown that MAT therapy can contribute to lowering an addicted person’s risk of contracting HIV and Hepatitis C by reducing the potential for relapse.

-Currently there are several different medications available that are geared toward treating alcohol and opioid use disorders as well as smoking/nicotine cessation.
-There are several studies and research being done on potential medication for the treatment of other illicit substances such as cocaine and methamphetamines.
+Currently, there are several different medications available that are geared toward treating alcohol and opioid use disorders as well as smoking/nicotine cessation.
+Several studies and research are being done on potential medication for the treatment of other illicit substances such as cocaine and methamphetamines.
 However, not enough information and data is available on their effectiveness and none are currently approved for use in treatment at this time.

-For tobacco/nicotine cessation there are several options such as lozenges, gum and dermal patches.
-Each of these medications work by releasing a controlled amount of nicotine into the body.
-It would be advised to not get over the counter options for long term relief as with any proper MAT therapy it should be done under the supervision of a physician.
+For tobacco/nicotine cessation there are several options such as lozenges, gum, and dermal patches.
+Each of these medications works by releasing a controlled amount of nicotine into the body.
+It would be advised to not get over-the-counter options for long-term relief as with any proper MAT therapy it should be done under the supervision of a physician.

-The end goal of Medication-Assisted Treatment should be full recovery.
-Since each person who receives MAT has a plan that is individualized to their needs they will be monitored and re-evaluated throughout the course of treatment periodically.
+The end goal of medication-assisted treatment should be a full recovery.
+Since each person who receives MAT has a plan that is individualized to their needs they will be monitored and re-evaluated throughout treatment periodically.
 As it is a case-by-case basis, some patients will only need to receive treatment for a period while others may continue indefinitely.
 MAT is not for everyone.
 Some people will respond better to counseling and abstinence alone.